techbureau/zaifbot/README.md

 See our [getting started tutorial][wikitutorial]

-the following code implements a simple trading algorithm using zaifbot
+The following code implements a simple trading algorithm using zaifbot

 ```python
 from zaifbot.trade import Strategy